 There was a profound mutual gratitude between customer and business owner…. a sign of our city’s resurrection from its long slumber.

-Another Italian tradition (and a near daily ritual for many locals) are the daily outdoor farmers’ markets.
+Another Italian tradition (and a near-daily ritual for many locals) are the daily outdoor farmers’ markets.

 The outdoor market in Campo dei Fiori is the most famous outdoor market that many visitors are familiar with.
-Throughout the city in many neighborhoods you would find outdoor markets where locals shop for fresh produce and knick-knacks.
-During the national lock-down, these outdoor markets were also closed.
+Throughout the city in many neighborhoods, you would find outdoor markets where locals shop for fresh produce and knick-knacks.
+During the national lockdown, these outdoor markets were also closed.

 These staples in Italian culture have also reopened on May 4 – albeit reduced in number as only a limited number of vendors have opened their stands.
-To maintain social distancing requirements, outdoor markets also require limited number of shoppers at a time.
+To maintain social distancing requirements, outdoor markets also require a limited number of shoppers at a time.

-Some churches also opened in Rome, however mass is not scheduled to resume until May 18, the next phase of lifting restrictions when more businesses will be able to reopen.
+Some churches also opened in Rome, however, mass is not scheduled to resume until May 18, the next phase of lifting restrictions when more businesses will be able to reopen.